 ADVERSE ACTION BY STATE AGENCY

 VCU distance education programs have not been subject to any adverse actions from any state agency in the past five calendar years.

-Information on how to file a complaint is located on the complaint procedures section above.
+Information on how to file a complaint is located in the complaint procedures section above.

-VCU’s authorization to operate distance education programs outside of Virginia are detailed in the State Authorization section above.
+VCU’s authorization to operate distance education programs outside of Virginia is detailed in the State Authorization section above.

 Requirements for licensure vary from one profession to another and from state to state.
 Faculty and administrators in VCU’s academic programs leading to professional licensure help students learn about licensure in a variety of ways.
 Advisors and clinical coordinators, for example, typically engage students in written and verbal explorations of the professional licensure requirements throughout the program.
 Some programs include academic units designed to teach students how to comply with professional licensure requirements.

 To determine whether or not the program you’re interested in meets the licensing requirements in the state in which you’re located, please visit the professional licensure disclosures webpage or contact the program directly.